 Updated 14th January 2021 In 2020, employers increased their hiring activity throughout Q4, which continues the steady uplift we’ve seen in recruitment since Q3 2020.
 We continue to remain optimistic about a further rise in hiring activity following the vaccine roll-out, the Brexit trade deal and the US election results.
 When compared to Q4 in

-At Tiger, we believe the thinking around this issue needs to be changed, so we’ve put together a few practical ways employers can retain their return to work parents.
+At Tiger, we believe the thinking around this issue needs to be changed.
+Watch our webinar below to find out how employers can best support their current working parents, moving forward.

 Understand that parents’ time off wasn’t ‘time off’